lwjohnst86/analyzing-cohorts-course/chapter3.md

 ```

 `@instructions`
-- Run `glmer` models with centered total cholesterol (divided by 100), sex, followup visit, and the random term.
-Don't include an interaction.
+- Run `glmer` models with centered total cholesterol (divided by 100), sex, followup visit, and the random term, but no interaction.

 `@hint`
 - Use the `I()` to divide centered cholesterol by 100.